benzai/BennyChewDev/README.md

 - Advanced React, for example: Higher Order Components, web components, portals
 - Form accessibility (Aria)
-- Unit testing (only basic experience with unit testing in Swift and Jest)
+- Unit testing (only basic experience with unit testing in Swift and basic Jest)
-- Working in development teams (Scrum), I have worked with development teams before but not really in the scrum/GitHub way (pull requests etc)
+- Working in development teams (Scrum), I have worked with development teams before but not really in the Scrum/GitHub way (pull requests etc)

-If possible I would like to gain experience with the above!

 ### Zero to no experience (yet)

 - DevOps
 - Advanced Git commands
 - Performance profiling (Chrome Dev Tools)
-- Backend development
 - Advanced design patterns

-As always, open to learning new things.

 ### Also dabbled with (just for learning purposes)